Shift3/dj-starter/README.md

 We include an API explorer, authentication, authorization, pagination, change tracking, comprehensive filters, and more features that make development a breeze.

-For a live demo, you can check out the [staging site](https://react-dj-staging.shift3sandbox.com).
+For a live demo, you can check out the frontend [staging site](https://boilerplate-client-react.shift3sandbox.com).

 [![asciicast](https://asciinema.org/a/BxSb6BFQPei4Q9sRkTSNfYbwP.svg)](https://asciinema.org/a/BxSb6BFQPei4Q9sRkTSNfYbwP)